 - Avoid abandoned tools that haven’t been updated in over six months

-2. Protect Login Page
+2. Protect the Login Page

 Enforce Strong Passwords